Menu

 The horizontal distribution of choir microphones depends on the distance to the back row.
 Typically, the distance between the microphones should be determined with the 3:1 rule (or the 4.5:1 rule), see below.

 It depends of course on the directivity of the microphones.
 Highly directive choir microphones can either be placed further away from the singers or closer to each other, compared to less directive microphones.
 Supercardioids (or even shotguns) have narrow pickup and thus a higher directivity.
-Cardioids (and wide cardioids) have wider pickup and thus less directivity
+Cardioids (and wide cardioids) have wider pickup and thus less directivity.

 The 3:1 Rule